fraopess/betaflight/README.md

-# Betaflight - ESP32-S3 CAM + Lidar Fork
+# Betaflight - GPS-Free Indoor Flight Fork

 This fork of Betaflight adds support for GPS-free indoor flight capabilities using optical flow and lidar-based position and altitude control.

 ## Overview

-This fork extends Betaflight with integrated support for the **ESP32-S3 CAM** module combined with **TFMini lidar rangefinder** to enable GPS-free flight modes including:
+This fork extends Betaflight with integrated support for hybrid optical flow + rangefinder sensors to enable GPS-free flight modes including:

 - **Altitude Hold (ALTHOLD)** - using lidar rangefinder for precise altitude measurement
 - **Position Hold (POSHOLD)** - using optical flow for horizontal position stabilization